Morgan Stanley buys Deutsche's bulk commodities trading book

 The acquisition will broaden Morgan Stanley's customer base, making it the counterparty for structured transactions with a wide range of end-users.

-Facing growing pressure and tighter regulations, the bank is offloading its interest in Transmontaigne, a U.S.-based oil storage and transport company, and selling its physical oil business to Russian gas producer Rosneft (ROSN.MM).
+Facing growing pressure and tighter regulations, the bank is offloading its interest in Transmontaigne, a U.S.-based oil storage and transport company, and selling its physical oil business to Russian gas producer Rosneft.

 The size of the book is not known, although Deutsche was one of the pioneers of iron ore swaps trading in 2008.